 On March 20, 2012, the Company entered into a credit agreement with certain lenders (the "Prior Lenders") and Jefferies Finance LLC, as administrative and collateral agent (the "Prior Credit Agreement").
-Pursuant to the Prior Credit Agreement, the Prior Lenders provided the Company with senior secured first lien credit facilities in an aggregate principal amount of \$350 million (the "Prior Credit Facilities"), consisting of term A loans in an aggregate principal amount of \$100 million (the "Term A Loans") and term B loans in an aggregate principal amount of \$250 million (the "Term B Loans").
+Pursuant to the Prior Credit Agreement, the Prior Lenders provided the Company with senior secured first lien credit facilities in an aggregate principal amount of \$350.0 million (the "Prior Credit Facilities"), consisting of term A loans in an aggregate principal amount of \$100.0 million (the "Term A Loans") and term B loans in an aggregate principal amount of \$250.0 million (the "Term B Loans").
 The initial carrying amounts totaled \$99.5 million (net of original issue discount of \$0.5 million) for the Term A Loans and \$247.5 million (net of original issue discount of \$2.5 million) for the Term B Loans.
-The respective amounts of original issue discount are being amortized using the effective interest method and are included in "Interest expense" in the consolidated statements of income.